cbstodd/colinstodd-com-jekyll/_posts/tech/2020-01-20-list-of-my-favorite-osx-applications.md

 <span class="image right">
 <img src="https://9to5mac.com/wp-content/uploads/sites/6/2017/03/friday-5-alfred-3.jpg?quality=82&strip=all&w=1600" alt="alfred osx">
 </span>
 ***<a href="https://www.alfredapp.com/" target="_blank" rel="noopener">Alfred</a>***:<br/>This is basically Spotlight on steroids.
-I purchased the “Powerpack” to unlock more features, but Alfred is a great tool that when set-up properly, can make your workflow much more powerful.
+I purchased the “Powerpack” to unlock more features like Workflows which allows you to control many aspects of your mac from the search box.
+Alfred is a great tool that when set-up properly, can make your workflow much more powerful.
+If you decide to purchase the Powerpack I recommend you check out some pre-configured Workflows from a community site called <a href="http://www.packal.org/" target="_blank" rel="noopener">Packal</a>.
+All of those Workflows are free.

 <br/>